ros2/ros2_documentation/source/ROS-Framework/nodes/Working-with-nodes/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.rst

   /turtlesim

-To see how the list changes when another node starts, in another new terminal, start the teleoperation node:
+To see how the list changes when another node starts, in another new terminal, start a teleoperation node:

 .. code-block:: console